-The Rights Center has filed many amicus curiae ("friend of the court") briefs on behalf of law enforcement officers with the U.S. Supreme Court, as well as numerous federal and state appellate courts.
-The Rights Center has also published surveys on states' tort liability rules, collective bargaining laws, and a law enforcement officer's right to carry a firearm off-duty.
+The Rights Center has also published national surveys on states' tort liability rules, collective bargaining laws, and a law enforcement officer's right to carry a firearm off-duty.
+NAPO and the Rights Center will continue to represent America's Finest in the courts of the United States.

-The Rights Center has won several important U.S. Supreme Court cases for law enforcement officers.
-Thanks to NAPO and the Rights Center, law enforcement officers can now restrain dangerous persons to ensure a safe search of a site during the execution of a warrant, and may lawfully arrest suspects who refuse to identify themselves in legitimate Terry stops.
-NAPO has also been instrumental in securing qualified immunity rights for officers in civil rights and use of force cases.
-The Rights Center and NAPO will continue to file amicus curiae briefs to represent America's Finest in the courts of the United States.
 NAPO is a founding member of the National Law Enforcement Officers Memorial Fund (NLEOMF).
 NAPO's efforts led to the successful passage of legislation that established the Memorial and NAPO representatives served on the site selection and inscription committees.
 NAPO, through its members, raised over \$1 million for the Memorial.

-NAPO also serves, or has served, as a board or coalition member for the National Law Enforcement and Corrections Technology Advisory Council (LECTAC), the National Armor Advisory Board and Summit (reviews current issues regarding body armor design and usage), the National Blue Mass (held for law enforcement officers during National Police Week), the National Blue Alert Advisory Group, the National Center for Missing and Exploited Children, the Target Capabilities Working Groups of the U.S. Department of Homeland Security, the Public Safety Sub Council of the National Occupational Research Agenda of the National Institute for Occupational Safety and Health, the American College of Occupational and Environmental Medicine Task Group on Medical Guidelines for Law Enforcement Officers, the Collective Bargaining Coalition (lobbies Congress on legislation to extend basic collective bargaining rights to public safety officers), the National Executive Committee of the Coalition to Preserve Retirement Security (Social Security issues), the National Conference on Public Employee Retirement Systems, the Crime Prevention Council of America, the National Blue Alert Advisory Group, and National Decertification Index Advisory Group..
+NAPO also serves, or has served, as a board or coalition member for the National Law Enforcement and Corrections Technology Advisory Council (LECTAC), the National Armor Advisory Board and Summit (reviews current issues regarding body armor design and usage), the National Blue Mass (held for law enforcement officers during National Police Week), the National Blue Alert Advisory Group, the National Center for Missing and Exploited Children, the Target Capabilities Working Groups of the U.S. Department of Homeland Security, the Public Safety Sub Council of the National Occupational Research Agenda of the National Institute for Occupational Safety and Health, the American College of Occupational and Environmental Medicine Task Group on Medical Guidelines for Law Enforcement Officers, the Collective Bargaining Coalition (lobbies Congress on legislation to extend basic collective bargaining rights to public safety officers), the National Executive Committee of the Coalition to Preserve Retirement Security (Social Security issues), the National Conference on Public Employee Retirement Systems, the Crime Prevention Council of America, and National Decertification Index Advisory Group.